 means proprietary deskbird content and any content licensed or authorized for the use by or through deskbird from a third party.

 means the entirety of the Site, the App and the Service rendered therein.

 means application programming interfaces, browser or other application plugins and related documentation and other related materials, which may include sample code and can be used by the Company to program extensions to the deskbird Platform.

-means a person working for or contracted by the Company or its subsidiaries and using the deskbird Platform.
+means a person working for or contracted by the Company or its subsidiaries or similar and using the deskbird Platform.

 means the monthly fee to be paid by the Company for each active deskbird Account or based on an agreed enterprise solution pricing.